AkinyemiAI-Security/phishing-detection-machine-learning/README.md

 # Phishing Detection using Machine Learning 🎯

+## 📄 Related Research
+This project is inspired by my research on machine learning applications in cybersecurity and phishing detection.

 This project implements a machine learning-based system for detecting phishing URLs using extracted features and classification models.

 ## 🚀 Features